BouncingPixel/express_server/README.md

 Simple Express Server
 ==============

-A simple node.js web server using express to serve static web pages
+A simple node.js web server using express to serve static web pages.

+The express module is needed for this app, so don't forget (npm install).

 For LOCAL / TESTING on Mac Mini: